-If you’re looking to maximize absolute capacity, then opt for the non-portable version called the Seagate Expansion 8 TB Desktop HDD which is pretty hefty at $230.
+If you’re looking to maximize absolute capacity, then opt for the non-portable version called the Seagate Expansion 8 TB Desktop HDD which is pretty hefty at about $230.
 However, you do get 8 TB of storage space, and if you think of that in TBs-per-dollar, it’s one of the best deals you’ll ever find.

-But if data security is your primary concern, you may want to go with the Transcend 1 TB StoreJet M3 HDD which is competitively priced at $57.
+But if data security is your primary concern, you may want to go with the Transcend 1 TB StoreJet M3 HDD which is competitively priced at around $57.
 What’s so good about it?
 It comes with military-grade shock resistance, has an anti-shock rubber case, an internal suspension system that can survive drops, and built-in 256-bit AES encryption.

 Wrapping It All Up

 Now you know all there is to know about buying a new hard drive.
 Once purchased, be sure to take care of your hard drive properly in order to extend its lifespan and keep it clean with these hard drive organization tips.

 Do you have any spare hard drives lying around?
 Don’t throw them away!
 Here are some neat ways to breathe new life into old hard drives.
 Wring some more value out of them!